 If you need proof of that last part, just look at the fact that the most valuable companies in the world — like Apple, Facebook and Google — are all American companies.

-The danger in saying “We’re not efficient in steel or aluminum, so we’ll punish others who are…” is that you never know the response you’ll get from those others, which could lead to the increase in consumer prices we’ll see across a variety of industries.
+The danger in saying “We’re not efficient in making XYZ, so we’ll punish others who are…” is that you never know the response you’ll get from those others, which could lead to the increase in consumer prices we’ll see across a variety of industries.

 Ultimately, the greatest danger we’ll face from tariffs is not just the additional cost we’ll have on various goods.
 That goes without saying.
 But the true danger is that our allies are more likely to become adversaries as we start to put up roadblocks to them selling things to us under a free-trade system.

-That could mean a trade war where other countries retaliate against other industries beyond steel and aluminum — such as agriculture, technology or manufacturing — to punish us for being afraid to compete fair and square.
-That never ends well.
+That could mean a trade war where other countries retaliate against other industries in an escalating battle of tit-for-tat to punish us for being afraid to compete fair and square.
+And that never ends well.

-Of course, the counter-argument here is that some people look at employment through the prism of trade.
+The counter-argument to everything I’m saying here is that some people look at employment through the prism of trade.
 But what’s overlooked in that argument is how much stuff we sell to other people around the world.